cqframework/cqf-tooling/src/main/java/org/opencds/cqf/tooling/casereporting/README.md

 The expected structure of the eRSD version 1 bundle is a bundle with a single entry that is the bundle containing that artifacts (PlanDefinition, ValueSet Library, ValueSets - grouping and leaf).
 An input bundle that does not conform to this expected structure will result in a runtime error.
 Also, if the input file is JSON encoded, any "fhir_comment" elements will need to be manually removed before processing.
-Both XML and JSON are supported for the input file.
+Currently, only JSON is supported for the input file.

 ### Invocation and Arguments
 command: mvn exec: java -Dexec.args="-TransformErsd (-pathtobundle | -ptb) (-outputpath | -op) [-pathtoplandefinition | -ptpd] [-encoding | -e]"